 Payyappilly Palakkappilly is an ancient Mar Thoma Nasrani family in Kerala, India.
 It is a Syro-Malabar Catholic family originally hailing from Kottakkavu or North Paravur in the erstwhile Travancore Kingdom and presently based at Perumanoor and spread mainly in central districts of Kerala.

-The root name Payyappilly (also spelled Payapilly) is associated with North Paravur ancestry and the name Palakkappilly had its origin at Perumanoor later in the sixteenth century.
+The root name Payyappilly (also spelled Payapilly) is believed to be originated from the Syriac Aramaic term Payya which means light.
+The name Payyappilly is associated with North Paravur ancestry and the name Palakkappilly had its origin at Perumanoor later in the sixteenth century.